 Delete the text in the box to return to your original search results list.

 Product profile pages are available for all returned data; click anywhere within the cell, or on the grey icon, to examine the profile page for that piece of data.
 Product profiles contain right-click downloadable browse images of the data, as well as some basic metadata about the granule.
 Also available through the product profile pages are two download options.

-Direct download links for the data and the ability of adding the data to your download queue for bulk download at a later time are available through the product profile pages.
-You can also add to your download queue directly from the results list by clicking on the blue plus drop down icon within the data cell you are interested.
-If you have already filtered your results, you may want to choose the add all by type option at the top of the search returns list, which will add all data associated with the chosen processing level to your download queue.
+Direct download links for the data and the option to add the data to your download queue for bulk download at a later time are available through the product profile pages.
+You can also add to your download queue directly from the results list by clicking on the blue icon that contains a plus sign and a drop down symbol.
+If you have already filtered your results, you may want to choose the "Add all by type" option at the top of the search returns list, which will add all data associated with the chosen processing level to your download queue.

-Restricted data will only be available to add to your download queue until you log in to your Vertex or ASF DAAC account.
+Restricted data will not be available to add to your download queue until you log in to your Vertex (and have the appropriate permissions on your account based on your approved proposal) account.
 To login to Vertex, open the login modal at the top right of Vertex, and use your ASF DAAC user id and password.
 If you do not have an account on Vertex for accessing restricted data, please click the register button in the login modal for information on account creation.
 Once logged in, you can directly or bulk download all restricted data.

 All processed SAR data delivered through Vertex is via zip file compression, with the use of zip64 for UAVSAR data products.

 You can view our ASF Subsetter video here, or you can see all of our training videos on our YouTube Channel located at www.youtube.com/AlaskaSatellite.

 Simply follow the three steps listed below and you will be using the ASF Subsetter in no time.